-The US$ 27.195M senior loan to Cai Lan will be used to finance land stabilization, dredging, constructing the quay and trestles, as well as developing the container yard and supporting infrastructure.
+The US$ 10M senior loan to Cai Mep will be used to finance land stabilization, dredging, constructing the quay and trestles, as well as developing the container yard and supporting infrastructure.

-The project is part of a Vietnam port master plan to improve port infrastructure in North Vietnam and the Hai Phong / Can Lan areas and to reduce the inefficiencies and congestion resulting from the current location of port terminals.
+The project is part of the Vietnam Port Master Plan to improve port infrastructure in HCMC and to reduce the inefficiencies (low draft) and congestion resulting from the current city center port terminals.
 The port’s main development impact will be the improvement of transportation infrastructure, increasing efficiency, competition and reduction of all-in transport costs which will benefit Vietnam as a whole.

-It is anticipated that the project will contribute significantly to the economic development of the country, provide employment and tax revenue directly, and indirectly foster competitiveness of Northern Vietnam and Southern China.
+It is anticipated that the project will contribute significantly to the economic development of the country, provide employment and tax revenue directly.

 Funds: The availability of long-term financing to finance infrastructure projects is limited or not available in Vietnam.
 Thus in the absence of a bank market, the ICF Debt Pool funds are additional.

-Design and Efficiency: CICT port will meet international best practice with respect to environmental standards, as well as comply with IFC environmental standards.
+Design and Efficiency: SSIT will meet international best practices with respect to environmental standards, as well as comply with IFC environmental standards.
 The project will also introduce efficiencies within the port sector locally and regionally.